rainier-arjona/node_assignments/06 - Sequelize/03 Student Info I.md

-Assignment: Reading Data from the Database
+#  Assignment: Student Info I
-# Learn how to read data from a Sequelize-managed database using various query techniques.
+Learn how to read data from a Sequelize-managed database using various query techniques.

 ![Wireframe](./assets/Student%20Info.png)